fnordoglargh/BoardGameLeague/ABOUT.md

 * Game Family text box is now enabled and disabled correctly.
 * Maximum player number of new games will be set to the correct value.
 * Deactivated some more entry controls after program started to prevent potential problems.
+* ELO calculation will not consider solo games anymore.